till-h/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 ## Basic Python: Variables, Operators, Data Types

-Most programming languages hold data in variables.
-Just like in Mathematics, variables in Python are a convenient way to refer to a quantity through a memorable name.
+Programming languages hold data in variables.
+Just like in maths, variables in Python are a convenient way to refer to a quantity through a memorable name.

-You can try this out in your notebook:

 ```Python
 number_of_hands = 2 # Hold the value 2 in a variable called "number_of_hands"